She thought cancer would prevent her from becoming a mother.

 Overcoming the Challenges of Oncology Clinical Trials

-Oncology clinical trials can be complex, lengthy, and costly.
+Cancer clinical trials can be complex, lengthy, and costly.
 Site selection, regulatory setup, and data collection all pose challenges, but patient recruitment and retention is one of the biggest hurdles to conducting oncology clinical trials.¹ Less than 5% of adult patients diagnosed with cancer are enrolled in clinical trials², and in situations where eligible patients are limited, trials may compete for study participants.

 Rho understands these challenges and can help you achieve your goals, whether you’re facing complicated study designs and treatment regimens or trying to navigate the approval process for a novel therapy with FDA or other regulatory agencies.

 Effectively planning a clinical trial can streamline initiation, save resources, and help achieve enrollment goals—which could get new treatments to cancer patients sooner.
 Rho’s experts can help you:

 - Strategize and identify an optimum clinical trial plan and protocol to help ensure successful execution.